upmc-enterprises/neutrino_client_api_gem/README.md

  - `<major_version` is the major version of the gem, indicating breaking changes for the given version of CDRIS
  - `<minor_version>` is the minor version of the gem, indicating non-breaking changes

-The gem version can be updated in cdris_api_client.gemspec
+The gem version can be updated in lib/cdris/gateway/version.rb

 ## Generating
 In the project's root execute: